Chat with us, powered by LiveChat Whales of Baja California, Whale Watching Tours | Baja Expeditions

 Blue Whales

-The largest animal in the world, blue whales reach almost 100 feet in length and weigh 190 tons!
+Blue whales are the largest animals in the world.
+With mature adults reaching almost 100 feet in length and weighing 190 tons!
 The upwelling currents around the islands dotting the Sea of Cortez provide nutrients supporting masses of krill – the blue whale’s favorite food.
-They can take in up to four tons of krill per day as they cruise our waters.
-Join us on a guided kayaking adventure (suitable for all ages and experience levels) or set sail on an intimate charter for eight aboard out 45-foot Leopard sailing catamaran to see these whopping great whales in the protected park off Loreto – one of the best places to see blue whales in Baja.
+They consume a colossal amount of krill per day – up to four tons in fact!
+Join us on a guided kayaking adventure (suitable for all ages and experience levels) or set sail on an intimate charter for eight aboard our 45-foot Leopard sailing catamaran to see these whopping great whales in the protected park off Loreto – one of the best places to see blue whales in Baja.

 fin whale